 Diagnostic Imaging Services

-Pomerene Imaging Services is proud to offer a comprehensive department that provides you with prompt, high quality care by State Licensed and Nationally Registered Technologists.
-We provide all of these services in a relaxed setting where our technologists keep you informed as to what will be occurring and what to expect before, during, and after your testing.
-Pomerene offers continuous emergent care availability, outpatient, and inpatient care.
-Our imaging exams are all read by either Board Certified Radiologists or a Board Certified Cardiologist.
+Pomerene Imaging Services is proud to offer prompt, high quality care by State Licensed and Nationally Registered Technologists.
+We provide services in a relaxed setting.
+Our technologists keep you informed as to what to expect before, during, and after testing.
+Our images are read by Board Certified Radiologists and Certified Cardiologists.

 Our Services